Overview

 MITRE ATT&CK Stages

-The dashboard is organized by MITRE ATT&CK tactical stages, including (but not limited to):
+The dashboard is organized by MITRE ATT&CK tactical stages, including:

 Reconnaissance